efehakanyildiz/H-M/README.md

 - Forecasting sales for future periods, particularly focusing on seasonal trends.

 The project uses Python and PostgreSQL for data preprocessing, analysis, and modeling.
+## 🚀 How This Project Contributes to H&M

+### Campaign Analysis

+- Enables H&M to measure the effectiveness of marketing campaigns in real-time.
+- Helps identify which customer segments respond best to specific promotions.
+- Supports optimizing campaign budgets by focusing on high-impact products and segments.
+- Provides actionable insights to increase conversion rates and customer engagement during campaigns.

+### Summer_Analysis

+- Offers a detailed understanding of seasonal buying patterns specific to summer months.
+- Allows H&M to adjust inventory and marketing strategies for peak seasonal demand.
+- Highlights top-performing product categories to prioritize during summer campaigns.
+- Assists in tailoring promotions and offers based on seasonal customer preferences.

+### TeamSeriesPredict1

+- Provides accurate short-term sales forecasts to improve demand planning.
+- Helps reduce overstock and stockouts by anticipating sales fluctuations.
+- Supports data-driven decision-making for supply chain and inventory management.
+- Enables proactive responses to seasonality and trend changes, minimizing revenue loss.

 ---
 ## 📁 Project Structure & Business Rules